-During the year ended 31 August 2019, total expenditure of £1,541,000 was in excess of recurrent grant funding from DfE/ESFA together with other incoming resources.
-The excess of expenditure over income for the year (before transfers and actuarial gains, and excluding fixed asset funds was £22,000.
+During the year ended 31 August 2020, total expenditure of £1,687,000 was in excess of recurrent grant funding from DfE/ESFA together with other incoming resources.
+The excess of expenditure over income for the year (before transfers and actuarial gains, and excluding fixed asset funds) was £41,000.
+The in-year surplus on restricted general funds plus unrestricted funds but excluding the increase in the pension reserve liability was £39,000.

-All of the expenditure shown in the Statement of Financial Activities is in furtherance of the academy's objectives.
+All of the expenditure shown in the Statement of Financial Activities is in furtherance of the academies objectives.

-At 31 August 2019 net book value of fixed assets was £2,666,000 and movements in tangible fixed assets are shown in note 12 to the Financial Statements.
+At 31 August 2020 net book value of fixed assets was £2,568,000 and movements in tangible fixed assets are shown in note 12 to the Financial Statements.
 The assets were used exclusively for providing education and the associated support services to the students of the academy.

-The provisions of Financial Reporting Standard (FRS) 102 have been applied in full in respect of LGPS pension scheme, resulting in a deficit of £582,000 recognised on the balance sheet.
+The provisions of Financial Reporting Standard (FRS) 102 have been applied in full in respect of LGPS pension scheme, resulting in a deficit of £892,000 recognized on the balance sheet.

-The academy held fund balances as at 31 August 2019 of £2,273,000 compromising £2,211,000 of restricted funds.
-Including £(582,000) deficit on the pension reserves, and £62,000 of unrestricted funds.
-The total of restricted general funds, exluding pension reserves plus unrestricted funds as at 31 August 2019 was £189,000.
+The academy held fund balances as at 31 August 2020 of £1,916,000 compromising £1,846,000 of restricted funds and £70,000 of unrestricted funds.
+The total of restricted general funds, excluding pension reserves, plus unrestricted funds as at 31 August 2020 was £240,000.